Muukeli/odin-recipes/README.md

 This is my first independent project.
-It's a recipe website with homepage and few recipe pages.
-This project's job was to test my recently learned HMTL skills.
+It's a recipe website with a homepage and few recipe pages.
+This project's job was to test my recently learned HTML skills.

 # odin-recipes